-- posted by Mark Schofer, CPA in the Tax Blog
+- posted by KLR in the Tax Blog

 As we enter 2012, the countdown to the January 1, 2013 implementation of the Foreign Account Tax Compliance Act (FATCA) is now officially under one year.
 FATCA is a set of laws that impose mandatory U.S. federal withholding on payments of U.S. source income to the following two types of non-complying entities: